Download the 2015 Bike MS rider handbook here.

 Sunglasses, sunscreen, all-weather gear, etc.

 Camping necessities (if applicable) such as towels, sleeping bags, tent, alarm clock, flashlight

 Fresh clothing for after the ride each day

 - What if it rains during the Harmons Best Dam Bike Ride?

 Be prepared, rain or shine, warm or cold... the Harmons Best Dam Bike Ride will go on!
-Bring appropriate clothing because no matter what the weather, we ride!
-Mornings can be cool in the Cache Valley, and many cyclists wear a light jacket.
+Bring appropriate clothing because, no matter what the weather, we ride!
+Mornings can be cool in Cache Valley and many cyclists wear a light jacket.
 As the day progresses, it definitely heats up (usually in the 90s), so dress accordingly.

-The“150 Club” are the top 150 fundraisers from 2012.
-Each member of the “150 Club” will receive their special yellow bib (in fundraising order), an invitation to a special reception during Bike MS weekend, priority check-in, as well as many other VIP opportunities and socials throughout the year.
+The 150 Club is made up of the top 150 fundraisers from the ride's prior year.
+Each member of the 150 Club will receives a special yellow bib listing his/her fundraising rank, an invitation to a special reception during Bike MS weekend, priority check-in, as well as many other VIP opportunities and socials throughout the year.